lnorton/wafflewar/README.md

 You'll need an API key for Google Maps on Android.

-You'll need a MapBox token for iOS, or you can alter the project to use the MapKit-based view controller.
+You'll need a Mapbox token for iOS, or you can alter the project to use the MapKit-based view controller.